Tracer diffusion at low temperature in kinetically constrained models: Correct order of for small in noncooperative models

-To deduce Theorem~\ref{th:kzeros} lower bound from Lemma~\ref{lem:Dbarre} and Lemma~\ref{lem:lowerboundDbarre}, let $u\in\R^d$ be such that $\|u\|_2=1$ and notice that we can use comparisons with the auxiliary dynamics above in all directions to get
+To deduce Theorem~\ref{th:kzeros} lower bound from Lemma~\ref {lem:Dbarre} and Lemma~\ref{lem:lowerboundDbarre}, let $u\in\R^d$ be such that $\|u\|_2=1$ and notice that we can use comparisons with the auxiliary dynamics above in all directions to get

-where $c^i_x(\eta)$ is one iff the constraint is satisfied using only zeros in the direction $i$, $D_1$ is the diffusion coefficient in one dimension and we used $\sum_{i=1}^d u_i^2=1$.
+where $c^i_x(\eta)$ is one if and only if the constraint is satisfied using only zeros in the direction $i$, $D_1$ is the diffusion coefficient in one dimension and we used $\sum_{i=1}^d u_i^2=1$.
 Theorem~\ref{th:kzeros} follows from this inequality and the two previous lemmas.

-\begin{rem} This strategy can be applied to other non-cooperative models.
+\begin{rem} This strategy can be applied to other noncooperative models.
 However, the auxiliary dynamics (the one involving swaps around the origin and jumps of the tracer) will be model dependant and may not be strictly one-dimensional.
 It may be encoded by a random walks on graphs slightly more complex than $\Z$, but still with a uniformly positive diffusion coefficient.
-We believe that this technique could allow to retrieve the correct exponent at low temperature for non-cooperative models. \end{rem}
+We believe that this technique could allow us to retrieve the correct exponent at low temperature for noncooperative models. \end{rem}

-\subsection{Upper bound in Theorem~\ref{th:kzeros}}
+\subsection{Upper bound in Theorem~\texorpdfstring{ \ref{th:kzeros}}{3.3}}

-In view of~\eqref{eq:varformula}, to find an upper bound on $D$, we need to find an appropriate test function.
+In view of~\eqref{eq:varformula}, to find an upper bound on~$D$, we need to find an appropriate test function.
 As a warming, suppose that $d=1$.
 Then, looking for a function that cancels the second line in~\eqref{eq:varformula}, we find that a natural function to consider is

-Then it is not too difficult to check that if we plug this function in the first line of~\eqref{eq:varformula}, we get an expression of order $q^{k+1}$: the factor $q^k$ comes from the constraint, and the extra $q$ comes from the extra empty site we need in order to evolve.
+Then it is not too difficult to check that if we plug this function into the first line of~\eqref{eq:varformula}, we get an expression of order $q^{k+1}$: the factor $q^k$ comes from the constraint, and the extra $q$ comes from the extra empty site we need in order to evolve.

 In higher dimension, we are going to find a good test function to evaluate $e_1.De_1$.
-Define $C(\eta)$ the connected cluster of zeros containing the origin in the configuration $\eta$ ($C(\eta)=\varnothing$ if $\eta_0=1$).
+Define $C(\eta)$ the connected cluster of zeros containing the origin in the configuration $\eta$ [$C(\eta )=\varnothing $ if $\eta_0=1$].
 See Figure~\ref{fig:fonctiontest} for an example.